bridgelancer/cryptle_fork/docs/guides.rst

    listen to.
 Hence, for CandleStick (or other source Timeseries), their data source should be constructed by an Event via the Event bus architecture.

-Another feature Timeseries is the decorator :meth:`~metric.base.Timeseries.cache`.
+Another feature Timeseries is the decorator :meth:`~cryptle.metric.base.Timeseries.cache`.
-This decorator can be used on :meth:`~metric.base.Timeseries.evaluate` to provide a local copy of historical values of the upstream Timeseries, stored in ``self._cache``.
+This decorator can be used on :meth:`~cryptle.metric.base.Timeseries.evaluate` to provide a local copy of historical values of the upstream Timeseries, stored in ``self._cache``.
 The number of items stored is restricted by ``self._lookback``.